 4 Questions to Ask A Burn Treatment Specialist

 Burns are common injuries that can happen when the skin is exposed to heat, chemicals, electricity, or radiation.
 Swelling, redness, and skin peeling are all possible burn symptoms.
 Treatment for a burn can have a variety of benefits, such as pain relief, infection prevention, and a quicker recovery.
 You can reduce the risk of complications and hasten the healing process by getting care for a burn as soon as possible.
 At Columbia Urgent Care Clinic, we evaluate burn severity, treat the wound as needed, and prescribe medication to control pain and stop infections.
 For more information, contact us or schedule an appointment online.
-We have convenient locations to serve you in Portland OR, Clackamas OR and Tigard OR.
+We have convenient locations to serve you at 82nd Avenue Tibbetts St Portland, Mall 205 Washington St Portland, Division St Portland, Tibbetts Street Portland OR, and Tigard, OR.

 Table of Contents: